resourceguru/api-docs/endpoints/users.md

 last_name | string | Last name of a User.
-email | string | Email address of a User. image | string | URL to User's image. color | string | Hex color code of a User.
+email | string | Email address of a User. image | string | URL to User's image. timezone | string | Timezone of a User. last_login_at | string | Last login timestamp for a User. last_logout_at | string | Last log out timestamp for a User. last_activity_at | string | Last activity timestamp for a User. activation_state | string | Activation state of a User. created_at | string | Timestamp when a User was created. updated_at | string | Timestamp when a User was updated. color | string | Hex color code of a User.

 ## Get User